CHAD: Combinatory Homomorphic Automatic Differentiation: Practical Relevance and Implementation in Functional Languages

 where

-are the usual functional programming idiom for mapping a unary function over an array, zipping two arrays with a binary operation and for taking the sum of the elements in an array.
-Note that we assume that we have types $\ty^n$ for length-$n$ arrays of elements of type $\ty$, here, generalizing the arrays $\reals^n$ of elements of type $\reals$.
-We present a correctness proof for this implementation of the derivatives in \citeappx ~A.
+are the usual functional programming idioms for mapping a unary function over an array, zipping two arrays with a binary operation, and taking the sum of the elements in an array.
+Note that we assume that we have types $\ty^n$ for length-$n$ arrays of elements of type $\ty$ here, generalizing the arrays $\reals^n$ of elements of type $\reals$.
+We present a correctness proof for this implementation of the derivatives in \citeappx{A}.

 Applications frequently require AD of higher-order primitives such as differential and algebraic equation solvers, e.g. for use in pharmacological modelling in Stan \cite{tsiros2019population}.
 Currently, derivatives of such primitives are derived using the calculus of variations (and implemented with define-by-run AD) \cite{betancourt2020discrete, hannemann2015adjoint}.
-Our proof method provides a more light-weight and formal method for calculating, and establishing the correctness~of, derivatives for such higher-order primitives.
+Our proof method provides a more lightweight and formal method for calculating derivatives for such higher-order primitives and establishing their correctness.
 Indeed, most formalizations of the calculus of variations use infinite-dimensional vector spaces and are technically involved \cite{kriegl1997convenient}.